For consumer information, go to Health Care Homes for consumers

 - include strategies to help each person manage their conditions and improve their quality of life.

-The stage one trial of Health Care Homes will run until November 2019.
+The Health Care Homes Trial will run until 30 June 2021.

 Guide to enrolling patients

 Health Care Homes are now enrolling patients.
 The following links and resources can guide you through enrolment.